UKHO/docs/engineering/strategy/engineering-ai-strategy.md

-# Software Engineering AI Strategy
+# Engineering AI Strategy

 ## Foreword

-Software Engineering plays a central role in delivering UKHO's digital products and services.
+Engineering plays a central role in delivering UKHO's digital products and services.
 AI-powered developer tools are an opportunity to increase productivity, improve code quality, and free engineers to focus on higher-value design and systems thinking.
 This document sets out our practical, security-conscious approach to adopting AI within software delivery.
 GitHub Copilot is the current Organisation Approved coding assistant (referred to as the 'Approved Assistant' throughout this document).

 The strategy balances pragmatic adoption with strong governance: engineers remain accountable for all code, security and IP considerations are enforced, and we prioritise training, monitoring and targeted support so benefits are realised evenly across teams.